Obamacare: Examination and Response

 2585 Foreword: Children Playing With Matches: Investigating and Debating the Healthcare System 09 2636 2606

 ----The above describes the HSA and how it might be more useful if tweaked a little.
-This next chapter is a much more grandiose version, expanding the simple idea into a proposal for lifetime health insurance and describing enormous unsuspected potential.
-Ninety-year projections are never accurate, and require many mid-course corrections.
-We propose a new institution to monitor and steer it, and attempt to describe what might be encountered.
+This next chapter is a much more grandiose version, expanding the simple idea into a proposal for lifetime health insurance and describing the enormous unsuspected potential.
+Ninety-year projections are never accurate and require many mid-course corrections.
+We propose a new institution to monitor and steer it and attempt to describe what might be encountered.
 The power of compound interest could well pay for most of healthcare, but it is unnecessary to over-reach.
 Paying for a third of our costs would be accomplishment enough.

 2590 Health Insurance Design.

 2587 Predictions of Future Healthcare Costs: Quis Custodiat Ipsos Custodes?

 2627 Shifting Money Backward in Time: Managing the Transition

 2593 Economics of Chronic Disease and Catastrophic Illness